HarisHodzicnt/ShowsMovie/README.md

 ## Available Scripts for running the app ( locally )

+First step is to run yarn or npm install in order to install dependencies from the package.json.

 In the project directory you can use one of the following commands for running the app on you local machine:

 ### `yarn start`